Connect with others who understand.

 Importance of Recognizing Early DMD Symptoms

-While DMD cannot be prevented or cured, treatments and therapies are available that can help extend and improve your loved one’s life.
-When it comes to identifying and diagnosing DMD, early detection is key.
-Recognizing possible symptoms of DMD, like Gower’s sign, can help lead to an earlier diagnosis, which may allow for interventions that help preserve muscle and heart function.
+While DMD can’t be prevented or cured, treatments and therapies can help extend and improve your loved one’s life.
+Early detection is key to identifying and diagnosing DMD.
+Recognizing possible symptoms, like Gowers’ sign, can help lead to an earlier diagnosis, which may allow for interventions that help preserve muscle and heart function.

 In people with DMD, muscle degeneration begins at birth, even before symptoms appear.
-Medications like corticosteroids, ACE inhibitors, and beta-blockers may help slow the progression of muscle loss and heart muscle weakness.
-Because these treatments are most effective when started early, timely diagnosis is crucial.
+Medications may be used to help manage symptoms.
+Because treatments are most effective when started early, a timely diagnosis is crucial.

 However, research shows that diagnosis is often delayed.
 One study conducted at a neuromuscular center in England found that, on average, parents first noticed early signs of DMD at 2.7 years (32.5 months), but the average age of diagnosis was 4.3 years (51.7 months).
-This study reported that the delay between parental concern and an official diagnosis averaged 1.6 years.
-Other research has found the average delay between onset of DMD symptoms and diagnosis to be around 2.5 years.
+The researchers reported that the delay between parental concern and an official diagnosis averaged 1.6 years.
+Other research has found that the average delay between the onset of DMD symptoms and diagnosis is around 2.5 years.

 For children with DMD, parents are often the first to notice something may be wrong.
-Steps toward diagnosis typically begin with a physical and neurological examination, followed by diagnostic tests such as a creatine kinase blood test, genetic testing, and in some cases, a muscle biopsy.
+Steps toward diagnosis typically begin with a physical and neurological examination, followed by diagnostic tests such as:

-You may wonder if it’s possible to have Gower’s sign without having DMD or what other conditions might cause it.
-Gower’s sign is not exclusive to DMD — it can occur in a range of diseases and conditions that cause weakness in the muscles of the hips, thighs, and lower body.
-In addition to DMD, Gower’s sign may also be seen in:
+You may wonder if it’s possible to have Gowers’ sign without DMD or what other conditions might cause it.
+Gowers’ sign isn’t exclusive to DMD.
+It can occur in a range of diseases and conditions that cause weakness in the muscles of the hips, thighs, and lower body, such as:

 • Limb-girdle muscular dystrophy